linux-audit/audit-userspace/README.md

 Cross compiling is not supported.
 The audit system builds native binaries at build time and uses those to create sorted btrees for fast lookup during event processing and reporting.
-To enable cross compiling, those binaries would need to be rewritten in python or another scripting langauge.
+To enable cross compiling, those binaries would need to be rewritten in python or another scripting language.
 No one is currently working on that.

 OVERVIEW